 With water to boost the wine

-The wine sub-regions of the Alentejo
+The wine subregions in the Alentejo

 Alentejo DOC – highest wine quality